diogodutra/flight-delay-prediction/README.md

 ### Structure
 The pipeline will be divided in 4 different files.
 The first file will be used to download the data from the sources whenever it is possible.
-The more files can be downloaded by algorithm the better due to replicability.
-Should some data be not possible ti download by algorithm then it should be available in the repository for public offline access.
+The more files can be downloaded by algorithm the better for replicability.
+Should some data not be possible to download by algorithm then it should be available in the repository for public offline access.

 The second file will be used to prepare the downloaded data as an usefull input table.
 It means that the missed data will be treated and bot weather and departure tables will be the merged.
 All columns will also be derived (ie: delay in minutes), removed or changed in order to prepare for later use for plot, model fit and analysis.

 The third file will be used to explore the data with different plots for insights.
 The insights will hopefully be which features are the more relevants, which algorithms are the better candidates for predictive model and which difficulties are expected to be ahead.

 The fourth file will be used to split the samples into train and test data, to train the candidate models, to select which model is the final one, to improve its accuracy and finally to evaluate its performance over the benchmark.

 ### 1st File - Download